rory-smith/parallel_bilby/examples/GW170817_IMRPhenomPv2_NRTidal/README.md

 ## Generation: preparing the data_dump

-The first step of the analysis is to preparea data_dump file, this is a python pickle file containing all the preprocessing before sampling.
+The first step of the analysis is to prepare the data_dump file, this is a python pickle file containing all the preprocessing before sampling.
 We use an ini file to specify the configuration, in this case the file GW170817.ini:

 ```bash
 $ parallel_bilby_generation GW170817.ini